WWE Rumors: Jeff Hardy Injured Ahead Of ‘Money In The Bank’ PPV, Per ‘PWTorch’

 — Movimento Positivo (@movipositivo) May 23, 2018

-Since he returned to the WWE in April 2017 alongside his brother Matt, Jeff Hardy has had difficulty staying healthy.
+Since he returned to the WWE in April, 2017, alongside his brother Matt, Jeff Hardy has had difficulty staying healthy.
 Last September, Hardy suffered a serious shoulder injury that forced him to miss several months of action and multiple pay-per-views, including WrestleMania 34 in April.

 As documented by Pro Wrestling Sheet, Hardy was specifically sidelined with a torn rotator cuff and labrum, and underwent surgery on his injured shoulder on October 3.
 He had also tweaked a leg last month while preparing for a dark match against The Miz, but Sportskeeda wrote that Hardy still competed in the match, and didn’t appear to be in serious pain, or in danger of spending more time on the sidelines.

 While Jeff Hardy’s latest rumored injury doesn’t appear to be serious, Sportskeeda noted in a separate report that adult males usually require anywhere between a few weeks to several months to recover from a pinched nerve, depending on how serious the injury is.